 - (Project HEAL) “Project HEAL.”

 - Educated Canines Assisting with Disabilities.

 - (PSDS FAQ) “Frequently Asked Questions.”
-Psychiatric Service Dog Society.
+Psychiatric Service Dog Partners.

 - (PSDS Tasks) “Psychiatric Service Dog Tasks.”
-Psychiatric Service Dog Society.
+Psychiatric Service Dog Partners.

 - (USDOJ) “Commonly Asked Questions About Service Animals In Places of Business.”
 United States Department of Justice.